mathewgomas-alfred/mathewgomas.io/reference_manual/krita_4_preset_bundle.rst

 Dry Painting Textured
 ---------------------

-Almost the same family as the previous one, except this brush presets lay down a textured effect.
-They simulate this painting effects you can obtain with very thick painting on a brush caressing a canvas with fabric texture.
-They help to build painterly background or add life in the last bright touch of colors.
+Almost the same family as the previous one, except these brush presets lay down a textured effect.
+They simulate the painting effect you can obtain with very thick painting on a brush caressing a canvas with fabric texture.
+This helps to build painterly background or add life in the last bright touch of colors.

 .. image:: /images/en/Krita4_g-brush-family.jpg